 A recurring theme in Limmy’s stories or sketches is characters crippled with inertia, in too deep to change the path of a wrong decision.
 It could be the guy who won’t return a curtain that’s come alive and is “battering the fuck” out of him and his girlfriend, because it cost “400 quid, down from 899”.

-He likens this to people who voted for Brexit or Trump, too mortified to back down.
-He’s a fist-pumping Yes voter for Scottish independence, but when asked to predict the result of the next referendum, he immediately says: “No… I mean I’ll vote yes, but I don’t think there’ll be anything good for a long, long time.”
+He says it’s like people who voted for Brexit or Trump, too mortified to back down.
+He’s a full-on Yes voter for Scottish independence, but when asked to predict the result of the next referendum, he immediately says: “No… I mean I’ll vote yes, but I don’t think there’ll be anything good for a long, long time.”

 “It’s as if as a nation or whatever, we need to get on with World War III, so then they can remember.
 It needs to get really bad where people are getting mass murdered and everybody is fucked, there’s bombs everywhere, bombs raining down on you and there’s people getting drafted into wars.
 Let’s get to that in maybe the next 20-30 years and then we’ll get the peace treaties an’ all that.
 We’ve forgot all that, so maybe we need a wee reminder…”